The Best Bisquick Sausage Balls Ever (Easy and Make Ahead)

 If you are worried that the lack of liquid or butter might leave you with dry, crumbly sausage balls, fear not!
 As long as the ratio of sausage to dry ingredients is right you do not have to worry about them being too dry.
 The fat in the sausage and cheese eliminates the need for butter or any other cooking oil to keep these sausage balls delicious.
 To make them even moister, simply add a little more sausage or cheese to the batter.

 A google search will yield myriad sausage cheese ball recipes, but the one that is probably the oldest, most traditional (and easiest) is the one below.
 Where did the recipe originate?
 It would be difficult, if not impossible, to know.
-The one shared below is a super slight adaptation of the Betty Crocker recipe, and the one most of us grew up enjoying.
+This sausage ball recipe is a super slight adaptation of the Betty Crocker recipe, and the one most of us grew up enjoying.

 What Sausage Is Best For This Recipe?

-Because the fat in the sausage acts as an adhesive in this recipe, it is best to use pork sausage which has a higher fat content than chicken or turkey sausage.
-Breakfast sausage (the kind in the plastic tube) is what should be used in this recipe.
+Because the fat in the sausage acts as an adhesive in this recipe, it is best to use ground pork sausage which has a higher fat content than chicken or turkey sausage.
+Breakfast sausage (the kind in the plastic tube) is the kind of pork sausage that should be used in this recipe.
 A pound = two tubes of sausage.
 While I think hot breakfast sausage tastes best, you can choose your own spice level!
+I love to use Jimmy Dean sausage, but feel free to use whatever kind you and your family like the best!

 What Cheese Is Best In Sausage Cheese Balls?

 Cheddar is the traditional “main cheese” used for sausage cheese balls, (and the sharper the better)!
-Although it is easy to grab shredded cheddar in the dairy aisle, the BEST results will come from a block of sharp or extra sharp cheddar that you grate or shred yourself.
-Parmesan is the “accessory cheese” for this recipe.
+Although it is easy to grab shredded cheddar in the dairy aisle, the BEST results will come from a block of sharp or extra sharp cheddar cheese that you grate or shred yourself.
+Parmesan cheese is the “accessory cheese” for this recipe, but pepper jack cheese would be delicious as well!
 Always use fresh~never the green can:-)

 Can You Freeze Sausage Cheese Balls?

 You can absolutely freeze sausage cheese balls, and I highly recommend it!
 Simply make them to the point of shaping them into balls, but arrange them (uncooked) on a baking sheet (see photo below).
 Freeze for at least an hour~long enough to harden and “flash freeze” so that they won’t stick together.
-Place in a freezer ziplock; label and pull out/cook as needed.
+Place in a freezer bag and put in an airtight container.

 How Do You Cook Sausage Cheese Balls From Frozen?